 Is your four-legger anxious to get started?
 Dog trainers in Tucson love to teach and will go the extra mile to help your dog be their best.
 Customize a plan and learn alongside your dog.

-Private, in-home lessons with a dog trainer with Wag! offer your canine kiddo one on one attention.
-This affordable option is only $60 per one-hour session.
+Private, in-home lessons with a dog trainer with Wag! offer your canine kiddo one-on-one attention.
+This affordable option costs just $57 to $63 on average for a 60-minute session.
 Download the Wag! app to connect with the best local trainer for you.
 Chat and pay in-app and set up a session that works for your lifestyle.
 It’s as simple as that!